grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 - The ingester keeps most recent series data in-memory.
 - The ingester has a per-instance limit on the number of in-memory series, used to protect the ingester from overloading in case of high traffic.
-- When the number of in-memory series, new series are rejected, while samples can still be appended to existing ones.
+- When the limit on the number of in-memory series is reached, new series are rejected, while samples can still be appended to existing ones.
 - You can configure the limit by setting the `-ingester.instance-limits.max-series` option (or `max_series` in the runtime config).

 How to **fix**: